Exocist/ICON-1.45-WIP/README.md

+09/08/2023 - Added tokens for all foe summons

 11/07/2023 - Updated default seer deck cards to Theta's cards.
 Have left Jojo's cards in there in case anyone wants to continue using them.

 09/07/2023 - Added template macros, thanks to Eranziel for coding this!